TheArc21/Instacart-market-basket-analysis/README.md

 # Creating a Data Narrative for Instacart Grocery Orders Dataset

-This project aims to create a data narrative using the Instacart grocery orders dataset.
-The dataset contains information on more than 3 million grocery orders from over 200,000 Instacart users, including details about the orders placed, the sequence of products purchased, the time and day of the order, and more.

 The project will follow the following steps:
   1. Acquiring Data
   2. Defining the Audience